Beraliv/beraliv.dev/packages/blog2/src/content/2022-07-10-camel-case.md

 ];
 ```

-Also don't forget that in case of `string` we should return `string` as well.
+Also last but not least, in case of `string` we should return `string` as well.
 Other types are not allowed:

 ```typescript title="string and other types"
 type cases = [